I'm Eleora. I'm a psychologist and writer.

 This passion is what drives my writing.
 Through it, I wish to write books that give rise to greater wisdom and hope.

 In my recent work, I write about loss and difficult relationship and life transitions, mindfulness, emotions and moods, and what we can do to live healthier, fuller lives rich with meaning.
-Check out my upcoming book, Grieving the Loss of a Love: How to Embrace Grief to Find True Hope and Healing After a Divorce, Breakup, or Death.
-I would love for you to read it and tell me what you think!
+Check out my book, Grieving the Loss of a Love: How to Embrace Grief to Find True Hope and Healing After a Divorce, Breakup, or Death.
+I would love for you to read it, to see if it helps in your journey.